nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `mark INDEX…​`

-* Marks the specified applicant at the specified `INDEX` as "Done".
+* Marks the applicant at the specified `INDEX` as "Done".
 * The `INDEX` refers to the index number shown in the displayed applicants list.
 * At least one `INDEX` must be given. (i.e. `mark ` is not a valid command)
 * `INDEX` **must be a positive integer** 1, 2, 3, …​